 to be able to write, we need to know where our fingers are and how to move them in relation to each other,

-playing sport activities require a lot of proprioceptive input
+playing sport activities requires a lot of proprioceptive input

 plays a large role in self-regulation, co-ordination, posture, body awareness, the ability to focus, and speech.